issessions/Hosted-Challenge-Dev/readme.md

 ### Resources File
 Kubernetes objects are specified in a `resources.yml` file in each challenge directory.

+Before provisioning Kubernetes resources, it is important to distinguish between **Single-Connection** and **Multi-Connection** challenges.

 ### Single-Connection vs. Multi-Connection Challenges

 In Kubernetes, challenge pods are often replicated.
 Replication can cause unwanted side effects.

 For example, consider a web-based challenge where you must obtain a base64-encoded string from a web server, decode the string, and reply with the decoded string to get the flag.

 Throughout the course of this challenge, you must create and maintain a session with the destination web server.
 Solving this challenge requires two HTTP requests, one request to retrieve the base64-encoded string and another to reply with the decoded string.

 Now, imagine that this challenge has 2 replicas on Kubernetes.
 Since HTTP is a connectionless protocol,it does not guarantee that your two requests will be sent over the same connection to the same replica.
 Therefore it is possible that your first request is sent to one replica and your second request to another replica, due to Kubernetes' internal load balancing.
-In this case, the second replica does not know about the session you established with the first replica.
-As such, it will not send back the flag but will ignore the second request.
+In this case, the second replica does not know about the session you established with the first replica, and as such, will not send back the flag but will ignore the second request.

 This example helps us distiniguish between **single-connection challenges** and **multi-connection challenges**.